 >Application to Revenue Sharing: The revenue-sharing boundary, also referred to as the Limit of the ’8(g) zone,’ extends 3 nautical miles beyond the Submerged Lands Act boundary, or the state seaward boundary.
 The federal government collects rents and revenues from energy producers as part of their lease agreement.
 Revenues generated from resources such as oil and gas within the ’8(g) zone’ area are shared between the federal government and the coastal state.
 Any portion of the revenue-sharing boundary that is based on a fixed Submerged Lands Act boundary is by default also fixed.
 The following revenue-sharing rules apply to renewable energy leases and are, therefore, important to consider before planning an offshore wind energy project.

 - If the renewable energy project is located within state waters, the leasing rules for that particular state will apply and no revenues will go to the federal government.
 These leasing rules vary by state.

 - If any portion of the project location falls within the federal 8(g) zone, then 27 percent of the revenues collected by the federal government will be shared with those states whose coastlines are within 15 miles of the geographic center of the project area.
 If the shoreline of more than one state is within 15 miles of the geographic center of the project, all the states will share the revenue payments in proportion to the inverse distance of the nearest points of their respective coastlines to the geographic center of the project.
 (See 43 U.S.C. § 1337(p)(2)(B) and 30 C.F.R.
 585.540-543.)

 - If the location is entirely in federal waters seaward of the 8(g) zone, no collected revenues will go to the state(s).

-Ole Varmer, National Oceanic and Atmospheric Administration, Deputy General Counsel, Attorney Advisor General
+Ole Varmer, National Oceanic and Atmospheric Administration, International Section of the Office of General Counsel, Attorney Advisor

 For questions, please contact email@example.com.